Seven Ways to Make More Money on eBay

 What's the value of consistency?
 On eBay, people may fear buying from those they don't know.
 That's why eBay has their feedback system.
 It gives you some confidence in the person you're buying from.

-If a person recognizes the "look" of your eBay listings, you increase your chances to sell to them.
+If a person recognizes the look and feel of your eBay listings, you increase your chances to sell to them.
 If an eBay buyer purchases from you and has a good experience, the next time they recognize one of your listings, you further increase your odds of selling to them.
 The more sales you make the more money you make on eBay.

 So now that you know the value of a consistent design, how do you create your own look?
 I'm an online marketing consultant.
 When I work with a client, the first question I ask is "Who is your audience?"

-If you're mostly selling electronics, you probably don't want to go with a border with flowers and dolls.
-On the other hand, if you specialize in selling teddy bears and plush toys, this may fit your audience perfectly.
+If you're mostly selling electronics, you probably don't want to go with a pink border with flowers and dolls.
+On the other hand, if you specialize in selling plush toys, this may fit your audience perfectly.

 Think of your audience.
 Are they predominantly male or female?
 Is your product high-tech or high-touch in nature?
 Take a moment to write down what you know about potential buyers of your products.
-Keep this in mind when designing the look to use with your listings.
+Keep this in mind when designing the look and feel of your listings.
 But there are a few absolute do's and don'ts.

 Absolute Design No-No's